 46. The search for a decent hairdresser in Singapore is real: spend time playing hair salon in Singapore and teach the kids braiding, beading, backcombing and quiffing skills.
 Make-up tutorial optional extra!

 47. Who doesn’t have some pasta shapes sitting around the place?
 Of course you do.
 Give them to the little ones and teach them how to string pasta bracelets with this fun tutorial by Teaching Tiny Tots.
-Who doesn’t love a macaroni masterpiece?
+Wear your macaroni masterpiece with pride.

 48. Future textile designers will enjoy making a no-sew bunting.
 Use creations as party decorations or to brighten up bedrooms.
 Kids can pick their favourite patterned materials and whip up these buntings by Childhood 101.